 - research and publication; and

-In heritage terms the compass has included Roman archaeology, Medieval, Renaissance, Neoclassical, Industrial, Vernacular and Modern.
+In heritage terms the compass has included ancient archaeology, Medieval, Renaissance, Neoclassical, Industrial, Vernacular and Modern.

 In the United Kingdom he has been instrumental in establishing and developing a number of new initiatives and businesses, including the successful implementation of major programmes of housing renewal and the development of landmark town and city centre sites.